All Guides

 5 min read

-Finding Curry Roux in Australia In Australia, Japanese curry roux can sometimes be found at major supermarkets such as Coles, Woolworths or IGA.
-Golden Curry is one of the brands that is sometimes available there, so it is often the easiest one to find.
+In Australia, Japanese curry roux can sometimes be found at Coles, Woolworths or IGA.
+Golden Curry is often one of the easiest brands to find in major supermarkets.

-Japanese curry roux is usually sold in different spice levels such as mild, medium and hot.
-I usually use medium for adults and mild for children at home.
+Japanese curry roux is usually sold in different spice levels such as mild, medium hot and hot.
+I usually use medium hot for adults and mild for children at home.
 Even the hot version of Japanese curry is usually not extremely spicy compared to many other curries.

 One of my personal favourites is Java Curry.
 It has a rich flavour with strong onion and garlic notes and is noticeably spicier than many other curry roux.
 If you enjoy slightly spicier curry, Java Curry is a good one to try.